lmc297/BTyper/README.md

 *rpoB* allelic typing.
 Performs *rpoB* allelic typing using nucleotide blast (blastn) and the *rpoB* allelic typing scheme from Cornell's Food Safety Lab.
 Reports highest-scoring allele using BLAST bit score.
 Default is set to True.

 **-p/-\-panC [True or False]**
 *panC* clade typing.
-Performs *panC* clade typing using nucleotide blast (blastn) and BTyper's *panC* sequence database.
+Performs *panC* clade typing using nucleotide blast (blastn) and a BTyper *panC* sequence database (see -panC_db/-\-panC_database option below).
 Reports highest-scoring *panC* clade using BLAST bit score.
 Default is set to True.

+**-panC_db/-\-panC_database [latest or legacy]** *panC* gene database to use for *panC* clade typing.
+Optional argument for use with *panC* clade typing (-\-panC True).
+Specify -\-panC_database latest to use the most recent *panC* database, which contains *panC* sequences from type strains for 18 *B. cereus* group species.
+This new database includes the 9 original species type strains (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*), as well as the 9 new species proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/28792367"> Liu, et al., 2017</a>.
+Instead of outputting numerical clades (clade1, clade2, ... clade7), the new database assigns clades by species name to avoid arbitrary numbering of new clades (e.g. cladeAnthracis, cladeCereus, cladeTropicus, etc.).
+The original, 7-clade typing scheme using BTyper's original *panC* allele database is performed by default, but can be specified using -\-panC_database legacy.
+Default is set to legacy (7-clade *panC* database).

 **-s [True or False]**
 16S rDNA typing.
-Performs 16S rDNA typing using nucleotide blast (blastn) and 16S genes from nine *B. cereus* group type strains.
+Performs 16S rDNA typing using nucleotide blast (blastn) and 16S genes from 18 *B. cereus* group type strains.
 This method is NOT recommended for typing *B. cereus* group species, as 16S sequences cannot differentiate members of this group at the species level.
 However, it is included as an option, as some users may be interested in this locus.
 Reports highest-scoring 16S rDNA gene using BLAST bit score.
 Default is set to False.

+**-s_db/-\-s_database [latest or legacy]**
+16S rDNA gene database to use for 16S rDNA typing.
+Optional argument for use with 16S rDNA typing (-s True).
+Specify -\-s_database latest to use the most recent 16S rDNA database, which contains 16S rDNA sequences from type strains for 18 *B. cereus* group species.
+This new database includes the 9 original species (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*), as well as the 9 new species proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/28792367"> Liu, et al., 2017</a>.
+The original, 9-species database can be specified using -\-s_database legacy.
+However, as always, **interpret any 16S rDNA typing results for the *B. cereus* group with extreme caution!** Default is set to latest (18-species 16S rDNA database).

 **-e/-\-evalue [float greater than or equal to 0]** Maximum blast e-value.
 Optional argument for use with any typing scheme(s).
 Specify the maximum e-value needed for a BTyper run.
 Default is set to 1e-5.